3 Steps to Protect the Top Emerging Workplace Solutions

 “So in order to create a solution like that, first it’s the act of adding these low-cost sensors and single board computers, possibly cellular capabilities for areas where maybe they don’t have rich networking … then we securely collect the right data in the cloud … which can then also send commands down to the devices for doing things like firmware upgrades.
 Then we do some analytics and, in real time, identify alert or alarm conditions, then route that properly to a service which can send an immediate notification — either an email or a text message.
 And then you need lots of different storage capability.”

-I’ve summarized his description of the process heavily, but you get the point.
+I’ve summarized his description of the process, but you get the point.
 All of that technology requires infrastructure enablement.
-So next time your CFO asks how much something will cost, or your VP of marketing asks for a status update on your latest smart platform, send this article.
-And next time you go to scope out an IoT project, refer back to your infrastructure recommendations to implement best practices.
+So the next time your chief financial officer asks how much something will cost, or your vice president of marketing requests a status update on your latest smart platform, send this article.
+And the next time you go to scope out an IoT project, refer back to your infrastructure recommendations to implement best practices.